mongodb/docs-app-services/source/includes/note-third-party-services-deprecation.rst

    Existing services will continue to work until December 2022.

-   Because third party services and push notifications are now deprecated, they have been removed by default from the {+ui+}.
+   Because third party services and push notifications are now deprecated, they have been removed by default from the App Services UI.
 If you need to manage an existing third party service or push notification, you can add the configurations back to the UI by doing the following: